rramphal/the-brotherhood/README.md

 ##Learning Competencies

+* Implement CRUD in a MVC application (using Sinatra)
+* Use Active Record to perform CRUD operations on a database
+* Use RESTful routes

 ##Summary

  ## Overview

 Using Sinatra, create a simple notes application with a single notes table in the database and all [CRUD](http://en.wikipedia.org/wiki/Create,_read,_update_and_delete) routes and views.

-You can start from the standard [SInatra Skeleton ](http://cl.ly/2n3D2V0R0L2f ).
+You can start from the included skeleton in the `sinatra_rest` directory.

-### Core
-Demonstrate that you can implement CRUD in a Sinatra application.

-### Objectives
+##Releases

+###Release 0 : RESTful CRUD

 Modify the skeleton code to achieve the following functionality: